Climate Change & Sustainability

 Simran Monga is an award-winning designer, researcher, and founder of the Hieco Center for Design and Learning, a UAE-based platform for sustainability-led education, design, and storytelling.
 She also leads REELIN, India’s first initiative for regenerative entertainment, housed within Hieco.
 With an MFA in Design for Sustainability from Savannah College of Art & Design, Simran has collaborated with leading organizations including Academy Award-winning Sikhya Entertainment, Women in Film, WRI India, and the Gates Foundation.
 Her pioneering thesis, Lights, Camera, Climate Action, introduced a first-of-its-kind climate storytelling toolkit for Bollywood filmmakers, offering tangible pathways to embed sustainability in mainstream cinema.
 Over nearly a decade, she has offered her expertise at the intersection of design, culture, and climate, partnering with renowned filmmakers, actors, entrepreneurs, organisations and advocates to spark systemic change.
 Through REELIN, she is shaping new narratives of hope and climate action that resonate across India, the UAE, and global diasporas.

-Researchers & Students
+YRF & Students

 Ms. Amrita Kumari